MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-offline.md

 ## Transfer and place files

-Use a tool or device to transfer the files the offline server.
+Use a tool or device to transfer the files to the offline server.
 Extract the zipped executable for setup.
 Place files in the following locations:

 + Put the serversetup.exe in a convenient folder.
 It is not important where this file resides.
 + Put the CAB files in the setup user's temp folder: `C:\Users\<user-name>\AppData\Local\Temp`.